 This does not get too severe if you receive the appropriate care.
 A straightforward root canal procedure can easily save the tooth and remove the abscess.
 The oral spot, however, could spread to other parts of the body and negatively impact the heart if you avoid this or continue taking over-the-counter painkillers.

-How to Overcome Teeth Infection that has spread to the body
+How to Overcome Tooth Infections that spread to the body

 You can get an unpleasant, salty taste in your mouth if the abscess ruptures from the drainage point.
 After the drainage, you can stop experiencing symptoms as the discomfort goes away and believe the issue is resolved.